 Help!
 This is the second “51” I’ve had where the cap jewel was almost impossible to get out, and when it did come out the jewel was stuck in the brass bushing and they came out together.
 The first time, I broke the jewel off its shank trying to get it out of the bushing.
 Is there a good way to do this?

-All you need is serrated-nose pliers and a heat gun.
+All you need is serrated-nose pliers and a rubber stamper’s embossing-type heat gun like the one illustrated in How to Replace a Pen Sac.
 Grasp the bushing endwise in the pliers as shown in the photo to the right.
-Turn on the heat gun and position the pliers with the bushing and jewel as shown.
+Turn on the heat gun and position the pliers with the bushing and jewel as shown, with the jewel shielded from the air flow by the edge of the opening.
 With the bushing placed this way, the pliers won't eat the threads on the bushing; and because the celluloid jewel is not in the hot air blast, it’s not likely to burst into flame.
 Every few seconds, remove from the heat and gently try to unscrew the jewel from the bushing.
 When it’s warm enough, it will come out.
 (Leave it over the heat too long, and you could still have to put out a fire, so lean toward caution.)
 Use a brass-bristle brush to brush the shellac off the shank threads, and you’re golden.

 This technique works exactly the same for the jewels in most Vacumatics.
 (A few lower-end Vacs have a jewel with a wider shank and no brass bushing.)

 My “51” has terrible flow.
 I've tried different inks, I've tried spreading the nib tines, I've torn the pen down and cleaned it.
 Nothing works.
 I haven’t tried voodoo yet, is that the next step?